 The GDPR and the law enforcement Directive provide for significant reforms to current data protection rules.
 They provide for higher standards of data protection for individuals and impose increased obligations on organisations that process personal data.
 They also increase the range of possible sanctions for infringements of these rules.

-The Data Protection Bill 2018 was published in February 2018.
+The Data Protection Bill 2018 was published in February 2018 and is currently going through the Oireachtas.
 It aims to:

 - Give further effect to the GDPR in areas where member states have flexibility (for example, the digital age of consent)